Investigating the universe

 The PEMs serve as the electronics that control and digitalise the detectors picture elements in Gaia’s two optical telescopes, enabling the observatory to precisely chart the stars by tracking their positions, distances, movements and changes in brightness.
 This mission also is expected to discover hundreds of thousands of new celestial objects, such as extra-solar planets and brown dwarfs, and observe hundreds of thousands of asteroids within the solar system.

-Image credit: ESA/ATG medialab
+Image credits: ESA/ATG medialab

-James Webb Telescope
+James Webb Telescope NiRSpec instrument

-Space Observatory
+Space observatory

 Airbus Crisa is aboard the James Webb Telescope, which is rewriting mankind’s understanding of the universe through an international collaboration that brings together the European Space Agency (ESA) and Canadian Space Agency CSA) in a programme led by the U.S. National Aeronautics and Space Administration (NASA).